fullmoonissue/tas-bust-a-groove/README.md

     Robo-Z -> all best combos

-*Improvements*
+**Improvements**

 Vs Frida and Kelly, it may be possible to skip earlier the "Fever Time" (1 or 2 frames) because I notice that pushing during 2 frames instead of 1 the cross button made the skip earlier.

-In addition, maybe by pushing 2 frames cross or start button, during the skip of the first cutscenes, will result in a few frames saved.
+In addition, maybe by pushing 2 frames the cross or start button, during the skip of the first cutscene, will result in a few frames saved.

-*Thanks*
+**Thanks**

 Henry LaPierre : His [gamefaqs' article](https://gamefaqs.gamespot.com/ps/196846-bust-a-groove/faqs/3773) allows me to get the secret solo of Heat.